Toxoprion

-Toxoprion (Ancient Greek for "bow saw") is an extinct genus of eugeneodont holocephalids whose fossils are found in marine strata from the Early Carboniferous until the Late Permian near Eureka, Nevada.
+Toxoprion (Ancient Greek for "bow saw") is an extinct genus of eugeneodont holocephalans whose fossils are found in marine strata from the Early Carboniferous until the Late Permian near Eureka, Nevada.

 Description

 Toxoprion was one of the many Carboniferous eugeneodonts which bore a palatoquadrate fused to its skull or reduced in other forms, and had its heavily serrated teeth grow outwards on the symphysis of the lower jaw similar to a rounded saw.
-Despite its jaw showing similarities to another eugeneodont, Helicoprion, the tooth row of Toxoprion does not coil back on itself, as seen in Helicoprion but instead makes a downward curved tooth whorl similar to Campyloprion, Lestrodus, and Edestus.
+Despite its jaw showing similarities to another eugeneodont, Helicoprion, the tooth row of Toxoprion does not coil back on itself, as seen in Helicoprion, but instead forms a downward curved tooth whorl similar to Campyloprion, Lestrodus, and Edestus.
 As in most members of eugeneodontida, the smaller teeth found near the anterior end of the whorl represent the oldest teeth, which the animal grew as a juvenile and the larger and younger teeth found near the back of the whorl represent teeth grown in adulthood.
 An interesting distinction of Toxoprion are that its older anterior teeth typically appear more rounded than the younger and sharper teeth near the back of its whorl.
 This may represent damage from feeding or may signify a change in diet and/or feeding strategy with age.